fernandosalomao/generator-terraform/README.md

 Scaffolding generator for Terraform

+# This repository will be archived in 2026.

 ## Overview

 This Yeoman plugin intends to create terraform module folder structure based on [terraform official documentation](https://developer.hashicorp.com/terraform/language/modules/develop/structure) and industry best practices.